Jumpinpin Channel

-The Jumpinpin channel also known as The Pin lies between North Stradbroke Island and South Stradbroke Island.
-It has a fast moving tidal deep water channel not appropriate for swimming but is popular with beach anglers.

-The name Jumpinpin is a Yugambeh word meaning Pandanus root.
+The Jumpinpin channel, also known as The Pin, is a fast moving tidal deep water channel in Queensland, Australia.
+It was formed in 1898 and severed Stradbroke Island, originally one island, into North Stradbroke Island and South Stradbroke Island.
+Its name is derived from a Yugambeh word meaning Pandanus root.

-The bar area is shallow for a kilometre or so offshore so current local knowledge is required to safely transit the bar.

-The area around the Pin is constantly changing with sand being deposited in one place after being moved by currents from another area.
-Just recently the mouth of Swan Bay was moved several hundred metres seaward creating an entirely new boating area.

-The area is not really suitable for swimming as big tides and fast currents are the norm.
-Inland from the bar the Pin area consists of mangroves and mud banks, constantly being built up and then being washed away.
-In recent years Rat Island, The Mud Clump and Squire Island have disappeared.

 Formation

-A channel in the general area of Jumpinpin may have formed and silted up several times over recent millennia, however, the most recent formation of the channel is generally blamed on two events.
+A channel in the general area of Jumpinpin may have formed and silted up several times over recent millennia.
+However, the most recent formation of the channel is generally blamed on two events.
 The first of these was the wreck of the Cambus Wallace, a 75 m steel barque of 1534 tonnes built in 1894 at Port Glasgow.
 In the early morning of 3 September 1894, the Cambus Wallace ran aground in heavy seas near what was then a narrow stretch of Stradbroke Island called Tuleen.
 Most of the crew managed to swim to shore, but six men drowned and were buried on the beach.
 The ship broke up where she struck and most of the cargo was washed ashore and plundered by local residents.
-During the subsequent cleanup, explosives from the cargo were piled up and deliberately detonated on the beach leaving large craters.
+During the subsequent cleanup, explosives from the cargo were piled up and deliberately detonated on the beach, leaving large craters.
 The explosion is credited with severely damaging the beach and weakening the loosely vegetated sand dunes.